 My gift from my dad is the desire to always strive to be the best I can be and to take responsibility for my own actions and to persevere in the face of adversity.

-So I have a very clear purpose in life – to serve, to make a difference, to help others achieve their potential and ultimately to transform organisations, which I’ve come to learn that I love doing and I’m good at.
+So I have a very clear purpose in life – to serve, to make a difference, to help others achieve their potential and ultimately to transform organisations for a better world.

 Some of my challenges & what I learned on my journey